Porthcawl: Newton village

-Newton village dates from the 12th century.
-St. John's Church, founded by the Knights of the Order of St. John of Jerusalem 800 years ago, and originally built as a fortress, overlooks the village green.
+Newton dates from the 12th century.
+St. John's Church, founded by the Knights of the Order of St. John of Jerusalem 800 years ago and originally built as a fortress, overlooks the village green.

-The Jolly Sailor pub, the oldest in Porthcawl and the Ancient Briton pub also overlooks the green.
+The Jolly Sailor pub, the oldest in Porthcawl, and the Ancient Briton pub also overlooks the green.

 To the south of the church lies St John's Well, the water from which is reputed to have healing properties.

-Newton village homed St John's School, an independent day school established in 1921 and which closed in c2016.
-Newton is also home to St Clare's School which is also an independent day school which was established in 1938 by the Poor Clares order of nuns.
+Newton village homed St John's School, an independent day school established in 1921, which closed in c2016.
+It is also home to St Clare's School, which is also an independent day school and was established in 1938 by the Poor Clares order of nuns.

 Festivals

+The following festivals operate in the town: